node-red/node-red.github.io/docs/user-guide/context.md

 {% highlight javascript %}
 contextStorage: {
    default: {
-       module: "file"
+       module: "localfilesystem"
    }
 }
 {% endhighlight %}

-Node-RED provides two built-in store modules: `memory` and `file`.
+Node-RED provides two built-in store modules: `memory` and `localfilesystem`.
 It is also possible to create custom store plugins.

 Full details on the built-in modules, and how to create custom modules, is